fredrswa/sanntid_project/README.md

         - Figure out a package that contains info. (or use more threads).
         - What type of info do we want the network module to receive
     - FSM/IO:
+        - Reconsider default statement in main loop
+        - Maybe be more consistent with forcing u8, lots of recasting.
         - Modularise single elevator into modules IO and FSM in peer module.
 2. main.rs:
     - A way too coordinate modules